OpenMage/magento-lts/docs_includes/abbreviations.md

-*[Composer]: A tool to manage dependencies of a PHP project *[composer.json]: Composer configuration file
+*[Composer]: A tool to manage dependencies of a PHP project.
+*[composer.json]: Composer configuration file
+*[CVE]: Common Vulnerabilities and Exposures
 *[DDEV]: Docker-based PHP development environments.
-*[deprecated]: Marked as not recommended for users and developers *[HTML]: Hyper Text Markup Language
+*[deprecated]: Marked as not recommended for users and developers.
+*[HTML]: Hyper Text Markup Language
 *[HTML5]: Hyper Text Markup Language
 *[JSON]: JSON (JavaScript Object Notation) is a lightweight data-interchange format.